sampsyo/home/_drafts/reduction.md

   <iframe src="https://cdnapisec.kaltura.com/p/520801/sp/52080100/embedIframeJs/uiconf_id/31230141/partner_id/520801?iframeembed=true&entry_id=1_65qzqqcd" allowfullscreen></iframe>
 </div>

+This video tries to convey what it feels like to manually reduce a test case.
-This demo reduces a [bug][] in an interpreter for [Bril][], the instruction-based intermediate language we use in [Cornell's PhD-level compilers course][cs6120].
+This one revealed a [bug][] in an interpreter for [Bril][], the instruction-based intermediate language we use in [Cornell's PhD-level compilers course][cs6120].
+A student helpfully reported a [program][] that crashes the interpreter:

+    $ bril2json < problem.bril | cargo run -- -p false false
+    thread 'main' panicked at src/interp.rs:543:45:
+    index out of bounds: the len is 0 but the index is 1

-The [original program][program] that a student found isn't very long---just 25 lines---but it's still hard to see what's wrong with the interpreter.
+The [original program][program] from the report isn't very long---just 25 lines---but it still does enough stuff that it's hard to see exactly what went wrong in the interpreter.
+To help find the problem, we want a program that does nothing other than trigger the bug.

 In this demo, I deleted all but 4 lines:

     @main() {